 - Land Registry fee – current fees are available through the Land Registry website

-- Managing Agents pack on sale of leasehold – this can only be ascertained on receipt of documents but the average charge is approximately £300 plus VAT , but can vary significantly depending on the Managing Agent or Freeholder
+- Managing Agents pack on sale of leasehold – this can only be ascertained on receipt of documents but the average charge is approximately £300 plus VAT at 20%, but can vary significantly depending on the Managing Agent or Freeholder

 How long will my house sale or purchase take?

 The average process takes between 14-16 weeks.

 It can be quicker or longer, depending on the number of parties in the chain and whether mortgages are required.
 Some local authorities can longer than others to process searches.

 If you are buying a leasehold property that requires an extension of the lease, it may take significantly longer, between 3 to 4 months.
 In such a situation additional charges would apply.

 The precise stages involved in the purchase of a residential property vary according to the circumstances.
 However, below we have suggested some key stages that you may wish to include:

 - Take your instructions and give you initial advice